ankddev/dotfiles/README.md

 # My dotfiles
 Here you can find some of my dotfiles.
-I manage thhem using [chezmoi](https://www.chezmoi.io/https://www.chezmoi.io/).
+I manage them using [chezmoi](https://www.chezmoi.io/https://www.chezmoi.io/).